Home > Construction > What Contract Administrators Do and How to Become one

 If establishing reliable relationships is what you excel at, Contract Administration should be a job for you.

-Simply put, Contracts Administrators work as a liaison between the construction company and its stakeholders.
+Simply put, Contract Administrators work as a liaison between the construction company and its stakeholders.
 Their work determines the accuracy, compliance and efficiency of each contract and ensures that the contract terms are adhered to.

 Quite naturally, this work is the backbone of having a seamless and productive partnership with clients, vendors, suppliers and other stakeholders.

-Should there be a dispute, it’s the key role of the Contracts Administrator to defend the company’s interests and make certain there is no waste of time and resources in the process of resolving the issue.
+Should there be a dispute, it’s the key role of the Contract Administrator to defend the company’s interests and make certain there is no waste of time and resources in the process of resolving the issue.

 – responsibilities of stakeholders are clearly outlined,